Authorities search for grizzly bear that mauled a Montana hunter

 The hunter was tracking a deer on Friday when the bear attacked, according to the Gallatin County Sheriff’s office.
 Members of the hunting party called 911 at about 1:45 p.m., the Bozeman Daily Chronicle reported, and emergency crews used a helicopter ambulance to fly the hunter to a nearby hospital.

-The attack happened south of Big Sky, a popular resort area about 55 miles (88.5 kilometers) north of Yellowstone National Park.
-The U.S. Forest Service implemented an emergency closure in the area near the attack while authorities sought the bear, which they said may have been shot.
+The attack happened south of Big Sky, a popular resort area about 55 miles north of Yellowstone National Park.
+The U.S. Forest Service implemented an emergency closure in the area near the attack while authorities seek the bear, which they said may have been shot.

 Grizzly bears are protected under the Endangered Species Act in the lower 48 states.
 The Montana Department of Fish and Game warned in a press release issued Friday that the likelihood of encounters between grizzlies and humans is increasing as the bear population grows more widespread in Montana.